-As the resistance of a coil gets less it allows more electrical current to flow.
+As the resistance of a coil reduces it allows more electrical current to flow.

 Higher current means more energy is getting to the coil, faster.
 This results in a coil heating up quicker and reaching a higher temperature.

-Hotter coils lead to an increase in liquid being vaporized which, when combined with an increased airflow, increases the cloud produced and the flavor.
+Hotter coils lead to an increase in e-liquid being vaporised which, when combined with an increased airflow, increases the clouds produced as well as the flavour.

 Mouth to lung or lung inhale?